OliverSwift/Promys/README.md

 ### _Binary_
 You'll need a Pi3 running `Raspian stretch` to compile the server executable.
 I don't cover any cross-compiling instructions.

-If you've installed a Raspbian disto you'll only need `libjpeg62-turbo-dev` package.
+If you've installed a Raspbian disto you'll need `libjpeg62-turbo-dev` and `libfreetype6-dev` packages.

 Just get to `Server` directory and type make.
 It relies on `/op/vc` package that contains helper libraries to use the OpenMAX layer available for the Broadcom ARM chip.